 Jason L. Taylor, Ph.D., is an Assistant Professor of Higher Education in the Department of Educational Leadership and Policy at the University of Utah.
 He is leading the research agenda for the Degrees When Due project in partnership with IHEP.

 His broad research interests are at the intersection of community college and higher education policy, and educational and social inequality.
 Taylor was the Co-PI for the research on the Credit When It’s Due (CWID) initiative, a multi-state initiative aimed at developing and implementing reverse transfer policies.
 His research on reverse transfer has been published in policy reports and briefs, as well as peer-reviewed journals such as The Review of Higher Education and the Community College Journal of Research and Practice.
 He received his Ph.D. in Higher Education from the University of Illinois at Urbana-Champaign with a research specialization in evaluation methods and concentration in public policy.

-Leanne Davis is a research analyst at the Institute for Higher Education Policy (IHEP), where she is a member of the applied research team.
+Leanne Davis is an Assistant Director of Applied Research at the Institute for Higher Education Policy (IHEP), where she manages projects and conducts research focused on postsecondary completion.
+Davis leads the Degrees When Due initiative and develops learning experiences for practitioners to apply IHEP’s research in practice.
 Her research interests include equitable access to higher education for all students, higher education financing, and non-traditional college students.

 Prior to joining IHEP, Davis worked as a research associate focusing on adult college completion and college financing topics.
 Davis spent eight years as a college counselor which led to her interest in understanding how students make decisions on where to attend college, and how the resources available to them play a role in that decision.
 Before shifting to higher education, Davis worked for several years in various non-profit management and fundraising settings.